 - If you are very numb from the block, you may have a harder time bearing down to push your baby through the birth canal.

 - Contractions may lessen or slow down for a little while, but labor will still move along as it should.
 In some cases, it may even go faster.
-If your labor slows down, your doctor can give you medication to speed up your contractions.
+If your labor slows down, your doctor can give you medicine to speed up your contractions.
 It is best to wait until you are in active labor to have the epidural placed.

 Other rare side effects are:

 - You may get a headache after your epidural but this is rare.

 - Medicine could enter your spinal fluid.
 For a short while, it could make you feel dizzy, or you might have a hard time breathing.
 You could also have a seizure.
 This is also rare.

 There are 2 types:

 - "Walking" epidural block.
 This type of epidural will lessen your pain, but you will still be able to move your legs.
 Most women are not really able to walk around, but they can move their legs.

 - Combined spinal epidural block.
 This combines both a spinal and epidural block.
 It provides pain relief much faster.
 The combined block is used when women are in very active labor and want relief right away.